rubenwgs/WuS/Data_Modelling_and_Databases/Book/Chapter8/DMDB_BN_CH8.md

 The view definition is an SQL query.

-Example: Suppose we want to have a view that is part of the *Movies* relation, specifically, the titles and yyears of the movies made by Paramaount Studios.
+Example: Suppose we want to have a view that is part of the *Movies* relation, specifically, the titles and years of the movies made by Paramount Studios.
 We can define this view by:

 ```sql
     /* Code 8.1: Views in SQL. */